dydxprotocol/v4-web/README.md

 2. **Public IPFS gateway:** Access your content via a public IPFS gateway, such as [https://dweb.link](https://dweb.link/) or [https://w3s.link/](https://w3s.link/).
 Use the gateway URL with your CID appended, like `https://dweb.link/ipfs/your_cid`.

 Replace `your_cid` with the actual CID.

+## Cloudflare Settings

+We recommend that you add your website to Cloudflare for additional security settings.

+To block OFAC Sanctioned countries:
+1. Navigate Websites > Domain > Security > WAF

+2. Create Rule with the following settings:
+  * If incoming requests match
+`(ip.geoip.country eq "CU") or (ip.geoip.country eq "IR") or (ip.geoip.country eq "KP") or (ip.geoip.country eq "SY") or (ip.geoip.country eq "MM") or (ip.geoip.subdivision_1_iso_code eq "UA-09") or (ip.geoip.subdivision_1_iso_code eq "UA-14") or (ip.geoip.subdivision_1_iso_code eq "UA-43")`
+  * This rule will bring up a Cloudflare page when a restricted geography tries to access your site.
+You will have the option to display:
+    1. Custom Text
+      - (e.g. `Because you appear to be a resident of, or trading from, a jurisdiction that violates our terms of use, or have engaged in activity that violates our terms of use, you have been blocked.
+You may withdraw your funds from the protocol at any time.`)
+    2. Default Cloudflare WAF block page